AI-Hypercomputer/xpk/README.md

 To list available resources and queues use ```xpk info``` command.
 It allows to see localqueues and clusterqueues and check for available resources.

-To see clusterqueues with reservations and usage:
+To see queues with usage and workload info use:
 ```shell
 python3 xpk.py info --cluster my-cluster
 ```